|

 Sheriff, he worked on the family ranch and at the town jail

 and studied saxophone in high school.
+He came to Los Angeles in

 1938 and became a staff singer on NBC Radio, where he was

 heard by composer Johnny Mercer and singer Jo Stafford.
+He did infantry service

 in World War II, and then, after he was heard singing Tumbling